 Ontario Parks are home to some of the most stunning waterbodies in Canada.
 Park visitors flock year round to these provincial (and national) treasure to get outside and enjoy the waters.
 In 1997 at Wasaga Beach Provincial Ontario Parks established the PFD Lending in order to reduce the risk of drowning and injury at provincial parks.

-When in a canoe or boat, it is required by law to wear a lifejacket or personal flotation device (PFD) in Ontario.
+When in a canoe or boat, it is required by law to wear a PFD in Ontario.
 Water safety is the responsibility of park goers, so be sure to ask an Ontario Park staff member to borrow a Lifejacket when visiting a provincial park.
 Ontario Parks encourages their visitors to be safe, have fun and wear always wear a PFD or Lifejacket.

 To promote water safety Ontario Parks sets nine important principles.
 This is to help prevent avoidable injuries or death.
 It takes just 20 seconds for a child to drown, and only one minute for an adult.

 Also remember to check if the water you are about to swim or paddle in is up to recreational water quality standards.
 Check out Provincial Park beach standards by visiting The Swim Guide website map, and see if the water is swimmable at your beach.
 The Swim Guide is available as an app for your smartphone.

 Swim Guide shares the best information we have at the moment you ask for it.
 Always obey signs at the beach or advisories from official government agencies.
 Stay alert and check for other swimming hazards such as dangerous currents and tides.
 Please report your pollution concerns so Affiliates can help keep other beach-goers safe.
 Swim Guide, "Swim Drink Fish icons," and associated trademarks are owned by SWIM DRINK FISH CANADA.| See Legal.

 © SWIM DRINK FISH CANADA, 2011 - 2019